harshp2008/Notes/content/French/Vocabulary/By Topic/Chapter 0 - Bienvenue en francophonie/Les pays, capital et villes.md

 Note: although these countries take l', they are considered feminine as the end with an 'e'

-What to cover (rough note)
+>[!todo] TODO : What to cover (rough note)
-- le pays francophone
+> - le pays francophone
-- gender of countries
+> - gender of countries
-   - masc, fem, plural, countries that do not take any vowel
+>  - masc, fem, plural, countries that do not take any vowel
-   - exceptions
+> - exceptions
-- countries, cities, villes
+> - countries, cities, villes
-  - vowels the take (au, aux, en, a)
+> - vowels the take (au, aux, en, a)